areevesman/SFFD-response-times/README.md

 In addition to this simple model, data from the `sffd_service_calls` and `sfpd_incidents` tables were used to make more accurate predictions.

-Linear Regression showed the best results with
+Linear Regression using all of the feautures showed the best results with

 R^2:  0.0382449456338